-I graduated from Lafayette High School in 1980 and the University of Southwestern Louisiana with a BS in Electrical and Computer Engineering in 1984, having lived in Lafayette, LA all of my life up to that point.
+I graduated from Lafayette High School in 1980 and the University of Southwestern Louisiana (now University of Louisiana-Lafayette) with a BS in Electrical and Computer Engineering in 1984, having lived in Lafayette, LA all of my life up to that point.
 I then started working for Bell-Northern Research (BNR) in Richardson, TX as a telecommunications software engineer and, although the name of the company has changed several times, I’m still working the same job.
 BNR became Northern Telecom, which became Nortel, then Nortel Networks (with the acquisition of Bay Networks), which went bankrupt.
 Today, the company is Ericsson, who bought Nortel’s wireless division, and it’s been 35 years.

 Finally, I’m a gadget guy.
 I like electronics and I play around with computers a lot.
 I’m a big Apple fan, dating back to the original Macintosh and I’ve never owned a Windows PC.
 I’ve dabbled in web development as well, learning HTML/CSS, Perl and some PHP in the process.
 I administer my own site and have done so for many organizations that I’ve been involved with.
 My next experience should be with iOS (iPhone and iPad) and I’ve already waited far too long to get started on this one.